Ayakalaa/Ayakalaa/README.md

 I also run the https://www.youtube.com/@WeatherSeven WeatherSTAR 4000 streams, you can find music used here.

-I'd say I'm non-binary, but they/then or she/her pronouns are fine.
+I'm non-binary, but they/them or she/her pronouns are fine.

 <!---